TezBaydu/Milestone-Project-1-Band/README.md

 This user is working on a piece about new or current bands breaking the market.

 * They want to be able to:
-1. Understand where band has come from.
+1. View bands history.
 2. Understand what their music is portraying.
 3. Listen to music.
 4. Find which events band have and will perform.
 5. Contact band for comment and rights issues.

 #### Web Developer
-This user has no interest in punk rock music at all but is looking for imagery or influence for another project.
+This user is looking for imagery or influence for another project.

 * They want to be able to:
 1. Have easy navigation.
 2. Find how the website was created.
 3. Be able to see sources for design.
 4. Be able to make contact with Developer.
+5. Have an opportunity to clone site if wanting to use content.

 [Back to top ⇧](#Project-Council-Culture)